-“I’m so sorry sweetie.”
-She reaches out and puts her hand on my knee.
+“I’m so sorry, sweetie.”
+She reached out and put her hand on my knee.
 “Sometimes this just happens, usually because there’s just something not right with the chromosomes.
 In fact, about twenty percent of pregnancies end in miscarriage.”

-I wrap my arms around myself and nod, still taking it all in.
+I wrapped my arms around myself and nodded, still taking it all in.

 “Is there someone here with you today to drive you home, or someone who could come pick you up?”

 “I drove myself.”
-I could hear my voice shake and stutter.
+I heard my voice shake and stutter.
 “We didn’t think there would be anything wrong.
 I mean with Charlotte and Minette there wasn’t.
-That’s one of the reasons we waited so long as well.”
+That’s one of the reasons we waited so long for this first appointment.”

 “Well why don’t you call your husband, I’ll check on my next appointment and come back in.
 Can I give you a hug?”

-When she pulls away, I can see the tears in her eyes as her heart breaks with mine.
+When she pulled away, I saw the tears in her eyes as her heart broke with mine.

-After she leaves I pull out my phone.
+After she left, I pulled out my phone.

 “Hey.”
-Brian answers, kids making noise in the background.
+Brian answered, kids making noise in the background.

 “Hun?
 What’s going on?”